HerbCaudill/crdx/README.md

 - etc.

 The resolver is a pure function that is given two concurrent branches and returns a single branch.

+Here's a resolver that orders branches alphabetically according to

 #### The reducer function